What is the gospel of the Kingdom that Jesus preached?

 “These twelve Jesus sent forth, and commanded them, saying, Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: But go rather to the lost sheep of the house of Israel.
 And as ye go, preach, saying, The kingdom of heaven is at hand.”
 (Matthew 10:5-7).

-The instruction is clear, this message is not intended for non-Jews.
+TThis message is intended for the Jews, consider the instructions given the apostles.
 Go to the lost sheep of Israel and tell them to repent, for the kingdom of heaven is at hand.
 This was an exclusive gospel, from a King to his chosen subjects, repent and believe the gospel.
 While Christ is on earth, there is no death burial and resurrection for men to place their trust in.
 There is the King, present and offering the kingdom to the descendants of Abraham, Isaac, and Jacob, but they refused their King.
 The gospel of the kingdom always refers to the establishment of God’s reign over the physical earthly kingdom.
 Christ will reign from David’s throne, and Israel will be head of the nations.

 A brief history of the kingdom of heaven.

-John the Baptist came to prepare the way for the King.
-In the process of doing so, he was taken captive and then beheaded.
+John the Baptist came to prepare the way for the King, he was beheaded for his role as forerunner and preacher.
 Then the Bible says, “And from the days of John the Baptist until now the kingdom of heaven suffereth violence, and the violent take it by force.”
 (Matthew 11:12).
 Matthew 14, John has been beheaded, now the King will willingly go to the cross.
 By Matthew 26:56, the apostles have forsaken the King and fled.
 The nation and its leaders apprehended the King and took him before Rome.
 Standing before Pilate they cried aloud we have no king but Caesar, and that they will not have this man rule over them.
 Crucify him!
 The Roman government that occupied their land crucified their King on their behalf at their forceful request.

 Once the King was crucified, he was buried and on the third day he rose from the dead; just as he said he would.
 The kingdom of heaven is mentioned one last time.
 Acts 1:6-8 “When they therefore were come together, they asked of him, saying, Lord, wilt thou at this time restore again the kingdom to Israel?
 And he said unto them, It is not for you to know the times or the seasons, which the Father hath put in his own power.
 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”
 The apostles ask one last time for the kingdom that was rejected, the Lord answers by telling them the kingdom is not for them to be concerned with.
 Now the disciples of Jesus Christ are to go into all the world and preach the death, burial, and resurrection of Jesus Christ for the salvation of souls and forgiveness of sins.
 Now the kingdom of God is in view.